Degloving is a type of traumatic injury where a large portion of skin and tissue is detached from the underlying muscle or bone.

 Types of Degloving Injuries

-Degloving injuries can occur in various ways.
-Some subtypes of degloving injuries include:
+Degloving injuries can occur in various ways; some subtypes include:

 An open type degloving injury occurs where a large portion of skin is physically separated from the body.
 This may take the form of an abrasion, in which a single patch of skin is detached from the underlying tissue and bone.